 It’s now the norm for both brands like Amazon, Argos etc. and delivery providers such as Yodel and Hermes to offer delivery updates and tracking notifications.
 In most instances, this includes SMS.

 There’s a LOT of email spam out there.
-Provided you’re not too fast and loose with your mobile phone number, the same isn’t really true of SMS.
-You may get the odd unsolicited text message, but, for the most part, text messaging is still perceived as being a fairly secure option.
+Provided you’re not too fast and loose with your mobile phone number, the same isn’t true of SMS.
+You may get the odd unsolicited text message, but, for the most part, text messaging is still a secure option.

 And That’s Just the Beginning…